awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 A load balanced environment can run multiple instances for high availability and prevent downtime during configuration updates and deployments\.
 In a load balanced environment, the domain name maps to the load balancer\.
 In a single instance environment, it maps to an elastic IP address on the instance\.

-A **scaling trigger** is an Amazon CloudWatch alarm that lets Auto Scaling know when to scale the number of instances in your environment\.
+A **scaling trigger** is an Amazon CloudWatch alarm that lets Amazon EC2 Auto Scaling know when to scale the number of instances in your environment\.
 Your environment includes two triggers by default, a high trigger to scale up, and a low trigger to scale down\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-capacity-triggers.png)